yangwao/slides/slides.md

 - It's breaking tech, but it's not easy

-- Luckily there is ParaSpell
+- Luckily, there is ParaSpell

 - SDK for crosschain transfers

 - Modular and easy to use

-- Saving hundreds lines of codes
+- Saving hundreds of lines of codes

 - Oriented on developers